GlebShish/GWAE-Fluvial/README.md

 ## es.ipynb
-notebook Overview (Purpose, Methodology, and Outputs)
+The notebook Overview (Purpose, Methodology, and Outputs)
 Purpose: This notebook demonstrates an Assisted History Matching (AHM) under geological uncertainty using a Graph-based Variational Autoencoder (GVAE) and Evolution Strategies (ES) optimization.
 It is a companion to the paper "History Matching under Uncertainty of Geological Scenarios with Implicit Geological Realism Control with Generative Deep Learning and Graph Convolutions" by Shishaev et al., 2025 (https://arxiv.org/abs/2507.10201).
 The goal is to calibrate a geological model (specifically a channelized reservoir) to match production data while maintaining geological realism.
 In simpler terms, the notebook shows how to take an observed production history (from a true but unknown geology) and find a plausible geological scenario that reproduces that history.
 The uniqueness here is the use of a latent space of a deep generative model to represent geological scenarios, and guiding the search in that space rather than directly in high-dimensional model parameters.
 This approach constrains the search to geologically reasonable scenarios (the GVAE ensures any latent vector decoded is a realistic geology) and uses a learned geodesic latent metric to penalize unrealistic departures.

 Methodology: